Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Introduction

-We illustrate the value of our approach in a challenging ultrasound scanning application, where demonstrations inherently contain a searching process, and show that we can train a model to find a tumour-like mass in an imaging phantom\footnote{An imaging phantom is an object that mimics the physical responses of biological tissue, and is commonly used in medical imaging to evaluate and analyse imaging devices.}.
-Ultrasound imaging is a safe and low cost sensing modality of significant promise for surgical robotics, and is already frequently used for autonomous needle steering and tracking \cite{LIANG2010173,6630795}.
-Autonomous visual servoing systems have been proposed in support of teleoperated ultrasound diagnosis \cite{988970,6224974}, but these techniques rely on hand designed anatomical target detectors.
+We highlight this through a number of simulated experiments, and illustrate the value of our approach in a challenging ultrasound scanning application, where demonstrations inherently contain a searching process, and show that we can train a model to find a tumour-like mass in an imaging phantom\footnote{An imaging phantom is an object that mimics the physical responses of biological tissue, and is commonly used in medical imaging to evaluate and analyse imaging devices.}.
+Ultrasound imaging is a safe and low cost sensing modality of significant promise for surgical robotics, and is already frequently used for autonomous needle steering and tracking \citep{LIANG2010173,6630795}. \citet{chatelain2015optimization} propose the use of ultrasound quality maps to improve image quality in robotic ultrasound scanning applications.
+Autonomous visual servoing systems have also been proposed in support of teleoperated ultrasound diagnosis \citep{988970,6224974}, but these techniques tend to rely on hand designed anatomical target detectors or confidence maps.
 The scanner introduced in this work is fully autonomous, and relies entirely on a reward signal learned from demonstration, in what we believe is a first for medical imaging.
-Importantly, the proposed pairwise ranking model provides more signal for learning, as a greater number of comparisons can be generated from each demonstration trajectory.
+Importantly, the probabilistic temporal ranking formulation provides more signal for learning, as a greater number of comparisons can be generated from each demonstration trajectory.
 This means that we can train a more effective prediction model from pixels than with maximum entropy IRL, which in turn opens up a number of avenues towards self-supervised learning for medical imaging and diagnosis.

-In summary, the primary contributions of this paper are \begin{itemize} \item a trajectory state ranking reward model that allows for reward inference from sub-optimal, high dimensional exploratory demonstrations, and \item a method for autonomous ultrasound scanning using image sequence demonstrations. \end{itemize}
+In summary, the primary contributions of this paper are \begin{itemize} \item a temporal ranking reward model that allows for reward inference from sub-optimal, high dimensional exploratory demonstrations, and \item a method for autonomous ultrasound scanning using image sequence demonstrations. \end{itemize}